-In July 2016, the Company announced its plans to initiate a voluntary recall and replacement of its T2Candida cartridges at certain customer sites because T2Candida was experiencing higher than normal invalid test rates as the T2Candida cartridges aged.
-As a result of this voluntary recall, the Company deferred revenue totaling \$149,000 and recorded additional costs of product revenue of \$41,000 related to returned products, which are no longer usable, during the three and six months ended June 30, 2016.
+In July 2016, the Company initiated a voluntary recall and replacement of its T2Candida cartridges at certain customer sites because T2Candida was experiencing higher than normal invalid test rates as the T2Candida cartridges aged.
+As of June 30, 2016, as a result of this voluntary recall, the Company deferred revenue totaling \$149,000 and recorded additional costs of product revenue of \$41,000 related to returned products, which are no longer usable.
+As of September 30, 2016, the Company had \$51,000 of deferred revenue and \$9,000 of warranty reserve remaining, both related to this voluntary recall.
 The impact of the voluntary recall on T2Candida cartridges in inventory was not material to the condensed consolidated financial statements.